skoval/meta-analysis/lecture_1_1.md

 ---
-title       : Introduction to Meta-Analysis description : Exercises to accompany the first lecture for `Meta-Analysis with R'
+title       : Introduction to Meta-Analysis description : Exercises to accompany the Lecture 1.1 for `Meta-Analysis with R'

---- type:MultipleChoiceExercise lang:r xp:50 skills:1
+--- type:MultipleChoiceExercise lang:r xp:50 skills:5
 ## Invention of Meta-Analysis

 Which one of the following best describes the situation that prompted the development of meta-analysis?